Discourses and Selected Writings Summary: Key Takeaways

 Focus on things that you have control over and leave the things that you can’t control…

-You can study for UPSC, and read every single book but you can’t control the question you will have in the exam.
+You can study for UPSC, and read every single book but you can’t control the questions that you will get in the exam.

 Let’s make it small and sweet,

-Isn’t it simple things but we humans make everything harder, we want the results right now, and we don’t want to wait for years?
+Isn’t it simple things but we humans make everything harder, we want the results right now, and we don’t like to wait.

 You want to start a new business but you hang out with people who are afraid to start a business.